 The Tello has a few camera flight modes, such as Circle, 360, and Up and Away, which can automatically record video as the drone flies a specific pattern.
 In addition, it can also be programmed to do flips, and can automatically take off from your hand if you lightly toss it in the air.

 While Ryze advertises the Tello has having a 13-minute flight time, we were able to get about half that during our tests, so we'd advise purchasing a few spare batteries.
-A combo package, which includes the drone, three batteries, spare propellers, and prop guards, costs $140.

 The best cheap drones you can buy today